 What does this mean for business?

-You will know if and when you are using the right keywords when your pages begin to convert and rank well.
+You will know when you’re using the right keywords when you see rankings, engagement, and conversions increase.

 How can businesses use implicit search to get seen?